Froncu/Fronge/README.md

 ### Configuring & Building

 The project includes CMake presets (`CMakePresets.json`) that configure vcpkg integration automatically.
-You can build using your preferred IDE or command line.
+You can configure and build using your preferred IDE or command line.

 **Note:** If creating custom configurations, ensure they inherit from the provided `base`, `debug` and/or `release` preset to maintain proper vcpkg integration.